dilshankarunarathne/c-sharp-notes/README.md

 The `Directory` and `DirectoryInfo` classes are used to work with directories.
 They provide methods for creating, copying, moving, deleting and opening directories.
 The `DirectoryInfo` class is used to get information about a directory and it provides **instance methods**.
 The `Directory` class provides static methods.

 There is also a `Path` class that is used to work with paths.
 It provides methods for parsing and combining paths.
+`GetTempPath()` returns the path of the temporary directory.
+`GetTempFileName()` returns the path of the temporary file.
+`GetFileName()` returns the name of the file.
+`GetDirectoryName()` returns the name of the directory.
+`GetExtension()` returns the extension of the file.